 This program supports planning projects and implementation projects.
 Each project proposal must identify whether it is a planning or implementation project; the project types may not be combined.

 Application Process: Projects must be developed in collaboration with SNC.
 Contact your SNC Area Representative to discuss project ideas.
-Applicants will submit a Concept Project Proposal by May 6, 2022.
-After submission of a Concept Proposal, a mandatory site visit will be conducted for every eligible implementation project.
-Following the site visit, the applicant may be invited to develop a full project proposal, also in collaboration with SNC (the full project proposal will be due in July 2022).
-If a complete Concept Proposal is not received by the specified deadline, the applicant will not be eligible to submit a Full Project Proposal.
-The first expected grant award will be in December 2022.
+Applicants will submit a Project Proposal by March 20, 2023.
+The first expected grant award will be in June 2023.
 To apply, please review the grant program guidelines.

 - Public Agency